 Who is involved in the Parent Forum?

-Our aim is to have at least one parent from each class (usually the class representative), the Headteacher or Senior Teacher and the school Secretary.
+Our aim is to have at least one parent from each class (usually the class representative), the Headteacher or Assistant Headteacher and the School Administrator.
 However, any parent and member of staff are welcome to attend the meetings.